shouldibeworried/covid19/README.md

 For example, a state might be coming out of a lockdown, which means that case numbers are currently exceptionally low, but R0 might already have picked up.
-Since deaths are always a bit delayed with respect to cases, there will be some time where you're still benefitting from the presently low numbers of deaths.
+Since deaths are always a bit delayed with respect to cases, there will be some time where you're still benefitting from the presently low numbers of cases.

 ### Why take the 7 day average over the R0, and not just show the current value?